Reaction to Jacinda Ardern resigning as New Zealand leader

 ARDERN IN HER OWN WORDS:

+“My deepest gratitude to @jacindaardern during our darkest day, the compassion, leadership and understanding shone a light in our grief journey truly impeccable I have a mixture of feelings , shocked , sad but really happy for her.
+I will never forget her approachability during the outset of March 15, forever grateful for making my mum feel like the PM, listened to and really just human.
+Couldn’t have asked for a better PM”

+— Aya Al-Umari, whose brother Hussein was killed in the 2019 mosque attacks

-— “#PrimeMinister @jacindaardern resigned today.
+“#PrimeMinister @jacindaardern resigned today.
 I am not surprised nor do I blame her.
 Her treatment, the pile on, in the last few months has been disgraceful and embarrassing.
 All the bullies, the misogynists, the aggrieved.
 She deserved so much better.
 A great leader.
-Thanks PM! — Sam Neill, actor.
+Thanks PM!”

 By The Associated Press